SQL Server ORDER BY

 SQL Server allows you to sort the result set based on the ordinal positions of columns that appear in the select list.

-The following statement sorts the customers by first name and last name.
+The following statement sorts the customers by first and last names.
 But instead of specifying the column names explicitly, it uses the ordinal positions of the columns:

 SELECT